iTwin/itwin-unreal-plugin/Documentation/ForDevelopers/README.md

      `DefaultBuildSettings = BuildSettingsVersion.V4;`

 ### Visual Studio 17.12+ and "__has_feature"

+_This is only relevant for older versions of this plugin that supported Unreal Engine 5.3_

 Unreal Engine 5.3 (and 5.4) no longer work by default since Visual Studio version 17.12, with these errors: